RoshniSingh101/LGBTQIA-Awareness-Activist-Webpage/README.md

+# Introduction
-# Hi, my name is Roshni Singh.
+Hi, my name is Roshni Singh.
 Below are some projects I did under Girls Who Code (GWC) where I built multipage websites using HTML, CSS, and JavaScript.

 # Projects